 Every year (if applicable):

 Graduate Student Demographics Analysis: Investigate the demographics of graduate students who applied, were admitted, and successfully joined the program.
-(Consider a Scholarship of Teaching and Learning (SoTL) seed proposal to work with an expert to analyze patterns in admitted and landed students.)
 Make recommendations to the graduate admissions committee based on findings.

 Undergraduate Student Demographics Analysis: Investigate the demographics of undergrad students who applied, were admitted, and successfully joined a PHAS program.
 Assess the rate of retention where possible.
 Make recommendations to undergraduate chairs based on findings.